GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 Second, all applications that haven’t been updated to recognize the Iterative status may hide or mishandle Iterative tasks.
 The biggest issue is likely to be marking an Iterative task done and then losing it as an iterative task.
 If that happens, it will disappear from that client's perspective and the iteration never advances.
 There are a few possible mitigations, such as a secondary UDA flag that legacy clients wouldn't set, but this might just need to be documented as a possible issue during a transition phase.
 This is the largest risk in the proposal.

-### RRule Modification
+### Reconstructing History

-Modifying the RRule on task completion for chained tasks does make the RRule history inconsistent.
-Searching for things like “give me the last five dates this was done” will need to be done by searching the spawned completed tasks rather than just back calculating the RRule.
-This is almost certainly a minor issue for almost all use cases.
+The rule is stored unbaked and re-anchored on each completion rather than back-calculable as a single fixed schedule, especially for chained tasks.
+Searching for things like “give me the last five dates this was done” is done by walking the completed instances of the series.

 ### Multiple Upcoming Tasks